Sam Fox School of Design & Visual Arts

-Carmon Colangelo is the inaugural and current Ralph J. Nagel Dean of the Sam Fox School of Design & Visual Arts.
+Carmon Colangelo was the inaugural Ralph J. Nagel Dean of the Sam Fox School of Design & Visual Arts.
 The deanship was established in 2016 with a $5 million gift from Washington University Trustees and alumni Ralph Nagel and his wife Trish Nagel.
+Charlie White is the current Ralph J. Nagel Dean as of July 2026.

 Architecture

 The Department of Architecture was first established as part of the School of Engineering and Architecture in 1902.
 Its first head was architect Frederick M. Mann (1868–1959), who served as director from 1902 through 1910, when the school became an independent division of the university.
 The School of Architecture received a dedicated building, Givens Hall, in 1930.

 Architect Fumihiko Maki taught at the school as assistant professor for four years beginning in 1956.
 His first commission was Steinberg Hall, completed in 1960.
 Maki won the Pritzker Prize in 1993.

 Buckminster Fuller taught at the school, and encountered the visiting professor Frei Otto there in 1958.
 George Anselevicius became a full professor in 1962, and dean of the college from 1968 through 1973.
 British architect Stephen Gardiner taught at the school in 1978.

+Weil Hall, named for Anabeth and John Weil, was completed in 2019 as part of the university's East End Transformation, and contains graduate level studio spaces in addition to a digital fabrication lab.

+As of 2026, Niche ranked the School of Architecture #2 in Best Colleges for Design, and #3 in Best Colleges for Architecture.

-Architecture offers BS and BA degrees at the undergraduate level, as well as the following graduate-level degrees: Master of Architecture, Master of Landscape Architecture, Master of Urban Design, Master of Science in Advanced Architectural Design, and Master of Science in Architectural Studies.
-At the graduate level, the School also offers dual degree programs between architecture, landscape architecture, and urban design, as well as joint degree programs in business, computer science, social work, and construction management.
+The School of Architecture offers BS and BA degrees at the undergraduate level, as well as the following graduate-level degrees: Master of Architecture, Master of Landscape Architecture, Master of Urban Design, Master of Science in Advanced Architectural Design, and Master of Science in Architectural Studies.
+At the graduate level, the school also offers dual degree programs between architecture, landscape architecture, and urban design, as well as joint degree programs in business, social work, public health, or construction management.

-Heather Woofter is the Director of the College of Architecture and the Graduate School of Architecture & Urban Design.
+Aki Ishida is the Director of the College of Architecture and the Graduate School of Architecture & Urban Design and the Sam and Marilyn Fox Professor.
+She succeeded Heather Woofter in 2024.